 2. Inflammation of the pancreas (pancreatitis) which may be severe and lead to death.
 Certain medical problems make you more likely to get pancreatitis.

 Before you start taking TRIJARDY XR, tell your doctor if you have ever had:

-- inflammation of your pancreas (pancreatitis) - stones in your gallbladder (gallstones)

-• a history of alcoholism
+- inflammation of your pancreas (pancreatitis) - a history of alcoholism